kjlafoll/kjlafoll-gen/Peer Influence Exp/README.md

 and therefore there is only one partner.
 Consequentially, mix trials are omitted.
 There are also some timing differences between trial stages, and differences in coloring, sizing, and stimulus positioning.

+As a disclaimer, this script will not run on MacOS High Sierra, as there are currently issues with threading specifically on that operating system.